LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 The following directory diagrams are supported:

-- *directory loading diagrams* showing which directories contain files that load files in other directories
+- *directory loading diagrams* showing which directories contain files that load files from other directories
 - *directory dependency diagrams* showing which directories contain entities with references to entities defined in other directories